ShyamVarahagiri/TheOdinProject/README.md

 # TheOdinProject

-Repo to store all the projects I've completed while practicing Web Development from [The Odin Project](https://www.theodinproject.com/).
+Repo to store all the projects I've completed while learning Web Development from [The Odin Project](https://www.theodinproject.com/).